 Glasgow City Mission And Simon Community Scotland

-We are proud of our enduring community partnership with Glasgow City Mission which has spanned over a decade, and this season we also supported Simon Community Scotland via our big Ibrox Sleep Outs in our fight to end homelessness.
+We are proud of our enduring community partnership with Glasgow City Mission which has spanned over a decade, and our ongoing relationship with Simon Community Scotland.

 Foundation staff serving lunch